 A tear spills down her cheek.
 Drops silently on to the cloth.
 She lifts the matchbox to her face, hopes their scent might still hide amongst the folds; a torn edge off a blue blanket.
 Gently strokes them, grey tinged with ash, but still perfect, nestled like fragile eggs in the soft velvet.
 It’s all she has left to love.
 To remember them.
 If only she could bring them back.
 If only.

 The idea for my book came during the first ever crime writing retreat I attended with Louise Welsh and Stuart MacBride at Moniack Mhor, when offered me a prompt - something rattling in a matchbox.
-That sparked a dark memory from a story I once covered involving fire and human remains That was the start of what became my debut novel One for Sorrow.
+That sparked a dark memory from a story I once covered involving fire and human remains That was the start of what became my debut novel Crow Moon.

 It’s a mystery set amongst the mountains and glens of the Trossachs and Loch Lomond National Park in central Scotland.
-It’s a place steeped in folklore and drenched in mist, where crimes can remain undisturbed for years.
+It’s a dark place steeped in folklore and drenched in mist, where crimes can remain undisturbed for years.

 Imagine how you’d feel if you lost everything.